algosup/2024-2025-project-3-quickest-path-team-2/documents/quality_assurance/test_plan.md

 <br/>

 **<ins>Test Case #PC-5: Large Node IDs with Realistic Times</ins>**
-- **Goal**: Confirm the system can handle queries for high-range landmarks (e.g., 20 million) in the CSV index.
+- **Goal**: Confirm the system can handle queries for high-range landmarks (e.g., 20 millions) in the CSV index.
-- **Preconditions**: A CSV file enumerating node IDs that go up to ~20 million or more.
+- **Preconditions**: A CSV file enumerating node IDs that go up to ~20 millions or more.
 - **Steps**:
   1. Query a valid route that uses high IDs.
   2. Ensure system responds in <1 second.